maa989/Gamified_Household_ToDoList/README.md

 views/: This directory contains the EJS templates for the application.

-postman/: This directory contains the organized postman collections used to test the APIs
+postman/: This directory contains the organized postman API collections used to test the APIs

 mongoDB/: This directory contains a copy of the backend collections used.